 In addition to having played some of San Diego’s most prestigious venues—including the Belly Up Tavern, the House of Blues, Humphrey’s by the Bay, the Hornblower flagship Inspiration, Mandeville Theater, 4th and B, The Loft, and the Conrad Prebys Concert Hall—Ben has also had the opportunity to perform and record abroad in Buenos Aires, Santiago, and Lima.

-Now based in Oakland, California, Ben is performing and recording with a multitude of groups around town including the fusion jazz group The Orbital Quintet, the 18-piece Big O Big Band, Rabbit Quinn's all original piano trio, contemporary jazz quartet Wildlyfe, the psychedelic hip hop group known as the Lucy Project, and the early jazz group the Apollo Trio, to name a few.
-When he isn't on stage or in the studio, Ben stays busy teaching bass lessons in and around Oakland and San Francisco, as well as working furiously on his own compositions.
+Now based in Oakland, California, Ben is performing and recording with a multitude of groups around town including the fusion jazz group The Orbital Quintet, the 18-piece Big O Big Band, Rabbit Quinn's all original piano trio, contemporary jazz quartet Wildlyfe, the psychedelic hip hop group known as the Lucy Project, the early jazz group the Apollo Trio, and the bachata sextet Felipe y Las Estrellas del Mar - to name a few.
+2018 also saw the birth of The TOaG Quartet, which is a collaborative music endeavor under the direction of Mr. Lee, focusing on contemporary jazz and arts education/outreach.
+When he isn't on stage or in the studio, Ben stays busy teaching bass lessons and rhythm sectionals in and around Oakland and San Francisco, as well as working furiously on his own compositions.
 Always up for new projects, new students, and new opportunities, he wants nothing more than to travel the world in support of musicians who have a message that matters.
 Having devoted himself to the study of bassists like Lee Sklar, James Jamerson, Edgar Meyer, Charles Mingus, Abraham Laboriel, and Cachao, he is self-described as a player “in search of truth over a groove.”
 Ben believes wholeheartedly that music has the power to educate, entertain, and empower people in a way that few other things can.
 If you would like to know more about what Ben can contribute to your musical endeavors, you can listen to some of his projects, check out a performance, or see what people are saying about working with him.